All initiatives towards regional peace to be supported

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: The 221st Corps Commanders Conference chaired by Chief of the Army Staff (COAS) General Qamar Javed Bajwa here at the General Headquarters reviewed evolving geo-strategic environment and security situation of the country, including progress on Operation Raddul Fassad.
+RAWALPINDI: The 221st Corps Commander Conference chaired by Chief of the Army Staff (COAS) General Qamar Javed Bajwa here at the General Headquarters reviewed evolving geo-strategic environment and security situation of the country including progress on operation Raddul Fassasd.

+The forum of top brass of the Pakistan Army reiterated to continue efforts for bringing enduring peace in the country while supporting all initiatives towards regional peace.

-RAWALPINDI: The 221st Corps Commanders Conference chaired by Chief of the Army Staff (COAS) General Qamar Javed Bajwa here at the General Headquarters reviewed evolving geo-strategic environment and security situation of the country, including progress on Operation Raddul Fassad.
+RAWALPINDI: The 221st Corps Commander Conference chaired by Chief of the Army Staff (COAS) General Qamar Javed Bajwa here at the General Headquarters reviewed evolving geo-strategic environment and security situation of the country including progress on operation Raddul Fassasd.

+The forum of top brass of the Pakistan Army reiterated to continue efforts for bringing enduring peace in the country while supporting all initiatives towards regional peace.